5 design considerations for achieving repairability in your product

 Evidently, it’s a busy time for repairability – so what’s next?

-How does design play a part?
+How does design play a part in product development?

 Although both France’s repairability index and the UK’s right-to-repair law are a good step forward, they are only a small part of the solution required to overcome this challenge.
 Inspiring consumers to fix their broken products is key, and importantly repairing a product if it’s broken needs to be a more desirable option than simply buying a new one.